nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `todo n/play` creates the todo task "play" with the default LOW Priority.
 * `todo n/study p/H` creates the todo task "study" and marks it as HIGH Priority.
 * `todo n/CS2103 d/Prepare for Tutorial p/M` creates the todo task "CS2103" with the description
   "Prepare for tutorial" and with MEDIUM Priority.
 * `todo n/Complete tP d/Last chance to add features t/CS2103 t/work p/H` creates a todo task 'Complete tP'
   with the description "Last chance to add features" and tags "CS2103" & "work" with High Priority.

-### Adding an event task: `event`
+#### Add an event task: `event`

 Adds an event task with the given TASK_NAME for a specified DATE.